nasa/openmct/docs/src/tutorials/index.md

 The next step is to run a web server so that you can view the Open MCT client (including the plugins you add to it) in browser.
-Any web server can be used for hosting OpenMCT, and a trivial web server is provided in this package for the purposes of running the tutorials.
+Any web server can be used for hosting Open MCT, and a trivial web server is provided in this package for the purposes of running the tutorials.
 The provided web server should not be used in a production environment